zackAJ/shafaq-tasks/README.md

     [x] Make a subscription middleware to protect premium routes [x] Update User resource to include isSubscribed boolean info

-[ ] Frontend
+[x] Frontend
-    [ ] Design a premium popup component
-    [ ] Add subscription status to the header of the page [ ] Mark buttons or elements that are premium with data-attribute for tracking and marketing purposes [ ] Make a `premiumCheck` utility, that takes a user and handle function, if user is subscribed call the handle. else show premium popup
+    [x] Design a premium popup component and add it to auth layout [x] Add subscription status to the header of the page [x] Add a store for ui, that handles triggering the popup [x] Mark buttons or elements that are premium with data-attribute for tracking [x] Make a `premiumCheck` utility, that takes a user and handle function, if user is subscribed call the handle. else show premium popup
-    [ ] Add a success/failure payment page
+    [x] Add a success/failure payment page

-[ ] come up with a premium feature
+[x] come up with a premium feature

 [ ] Deployment
     [ ] run migrations
     [ ] Setup webhook url in stripe dashboard to point to production url

 ### Docs
 Steps to use stripe in local development: